 Our guide will help you understand the furlough process

-Furloughed workers are employees whose employers cannot cover staff costs due to coronavirus, and as such they have been asked to stop working but have not been made redundant.
+Furloughed workers are employees whose employers cannot cover staff costs due to coronavirus and, as such, they have been asked to stop working but have not been made redundant.

 Such employers have been able to access support to continue paying part of their staff’s wages, in order to avoid redundancies and so they can retain their teams.

 To avoid fraud, there are expected to be cross-checks between the applications for grants against PAYE records for each employer.
+HMRC will publish details of claims made by employers from 1 December 2020 and employees will be able to see details of claims made on their behalf through their personal tax account.

 What are the latest changes to the scheme?

-The CJRS will now remain open until 31 March 2021.
-For all claims for the period 1 November 2020 to 31 January 2021, employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month.
+Employees will receive 80% of their usual salary for hours not worked, up to a maximum of £2,500 per month.
 The £2,500 cap is proportional to the hours not worked.

 Employers can top up employee wages above the maximum salary threshold at their own expense.